Science and Business

 NASDAQ Stock Market Educational Foundation, Inc. GRANTS PROGRAM

 Supports the understanding of capital formation, financial markets and entrepreneurship through innovative educational programs, including: academic study or research; curriculum development; and educational projects at the high school, college and university level; teacher training; and professional development for adults.
 Award: Varies.
 Deadline: April 15.

 Promotes improvement in technological education at the undergraduate and secondary school levels by supporting curriculum development; the preparation and professional development of college faculty and secondary school teachers; internships and field experiences for faculty, teachers, and students; and other activities.
-Maximum Award: $300,000.
+Maximum Award: $700,000 for three years.
 Deadline: October 17.